-Sony 400mm f2.8 G Master Review
+Sony 400mm F2.8 G Master Review

 - Can shoot sports very well with older cameras like the Sony a7r III

-- Light enough to be carried around for a hike for a few hours
+- Light enough to be carried around on a hike for a few hours

 - Weather resistant